NeoGeographyToolkit/StereoPipeline/docs/tools/rig_calibrator.rst

   previously optimized solution as an initial guess.
 Mesh intersections (if applicable) and ray triangulation will be recomputed before each pass.)
   Type: int32.
 Default: 2.
-``--camera_poses_to_float`` Specify the cameras of which sensor types can have their poses floated.
-Note that allowing the cameras for all sensors types to float can change the scene location, orientation, and scale.
-Hence, registration may be needed.
+``--camera_poses_to_float`` Specify the cameras for which sensors can have their poses floated.
 Example: 'cam1 cam3'.
-  With this example, the rig transform from cam1 to cam3 will be floated with the rig constraint, and the cam3 poses will be floated without the rig constraint.
+See more details in :numref:`rig_constraints`.
 Type: string.
 Default: "".
+``--fix_rig_translations`` Fix the translation component of the transforms between the sensors on the rig.
+Works only when ``--no_rig`` is not set.
+Type: bool.
+  Default: false.
+``--fix_rig_rotations`` Fix the rotation component of the transforms between the sensors on the rig.
+Works only when ``--no_rig`` is not set.
+Type: bool.
+  Default: false.
 ``--tri_weight`` The weight to give to the constraint that optimized triangulated points stay close to original triangulated points.
 A positive value will help ensure the cameras do not move too far, but a